tmestery/myMovies/README.md

-# myMovies - Movie Finder
+# MyMovies - Movie Finder

 A simple React app that lets users search for movies and view their details in clean movie cards utilizing an API to get movie information.
 Each movie can be favorited with the save button.